 Your Switch Kit includes:

 - 5 Easy Steps: Switching to your new PNC business checking account

 PNC cannot guarantee that these forms will be accepted in every instance.
 Your old bank, and/or your key financial services partners, may require you to make any or all of these requests in person or by some other method than by mail.
 Also, they may require more or different information than is contained on the letter templates that follow.

-Follow these easy steps to complete your transfer to PNC Bank and start experiencing PNC CFO: Cash Flow Optimized.
+Follow these easy steps to complete your transfer to PNC Bank.

 Online banking access is a great place to begin, and business customers are automatically mailed a User ID mailer and PIN upon opening a new account.

 To get started in Online Banking: Visit pnc.com/smallbusiness and click the Enroll In Online Banking link, located in the Sign on to Online Banking section at the top right of the page.

 Step 2: Discontinue use of your old business account